 Nearest station: Maze Hill

-This extraordinary park will leave you breathless – former hunting park, Greenwich Park is one of the largest green spaces in London, covering more than 74 acres: colossal!
-Gigantic!
-A small city in Italy!
-If you’re willing to take a hike and reach the top (I suggest preserving your breath and not talking too much to your friends on the way up there), you will enjoy one of the best views in London, guaranteed.
+This extraordinary park is one of the best spots for a date in London.
+Greenwich Park is one of the largest green spaces in London, covering more than 74 acres.
+If you’re willing to take a hike and reach the top, you will enjoy one of the best views in London- no expensive cocktails required.
 In front of you, the skyscrapers of Canary Wharf will provide an excellent photo for your Instagram feed, especially at sunset!
 Prepare a couple of sandwiches, bring with you some chips and some drinks, lay down a blanket and enjoy a picnic with a view.
-There are no gates, no opening nor closing hours, so you are free to have a little late nap as well – ever heard of anything better?
+There are no gates, no opening nor closing hours either.

 Where: Bankside, London, SE1 9TG